E-Cigarette Injuries – Here’s How To Get Compensated

 Given the increasing demand for e-cigarettes, manufacturers are rushing the lithium ion batteries contained in them through production in order not to miss out on supplying and cornering the market.
 Due to this rush, they may not put these batteries as well as the cigarette’s electronic circuits through stringent tests to make sure they are safe for use.

 E-cigarette injuries are caused by the overheating and explosion of these units which spray their contents onto the smoker and other people’s faces.
 These liquids are usually hot and caustic, containing chemicals which can eat away at a person’s skin and bones.

-Here are some of the most common e-cig injuries in Indiana:
+Here are some of the most common e-cig injuries:

 - Severe facial and chest burns

 - Broken teeth

 The U.S. Fire Administration has said that over 80 percent of e-cig explosions happen when the device is being charged.
 The cause of these explosions is almost always due to lithium ion battery failure, and the faulty batteries have been known to fly a couple of feet across rooms, making them dangerous projectiles.

 E-Cig Injuries – Get Legal Help Today!